Key takeaways

 Budgeting step 4: Add up contributions to financial goals

 This category includes what you’re currently putting toward savings goals, paying down debt or any other longer-term financial goal.
-Each month, the payments that you make to these goals will get you closer to financial security by helping you pay down any debts you owe and save so that you’ll be able to do the things that are important to you like help fund your child’s education, take that dream vacation and retire comfortably someday.
+Each month, the payments that you make to these goals will get you closer to financial security.
+Prioritizing paying down debts can help you start saving for the things that are important to you like helping fund your child’s education, taking that dream vacation and retiring comfortably someday.

 Budgeting step 5: Add up your discretionary spending